San Jacinto, California: Tourism

 San Jacinto has a memorial to veterans at Druding Park is a tribute to the men and women of the U.S. Armed Services.
 In the park, each branch of the military has an equipment artifact used by its members in battle, as a symbol of their services.
 There is a tank for the Army, a propeller for the Air Force, an anchor for the Navy, a lighthouse for the Coast Guard, and in the near future the city government hopes to add a howitzer for the Marine Corps.
 Various plaques and memorials also grace the 1 acre park.

 The city is also home to the Estudillo Mansion, which was home to Francisco Estudillo, who was the city's first postmaster and was elected as the city's second mayor.
 The mansion also has a twin mansion built by Estudillo's brother, Jose Antonio Estudillo, Jr. The two mansions and the grounds are all that remains of the original 35000 acre Mexican land grant given to the brother's father, Jose Antonio Estudillo in 1842.
 The mansion was placed on the National Register of Historic Places and on the California Register of Historic Resources.
 This is only the third Riverside County site to receive this honor.
-Francisco lost his mansion to foreclosure in 1901, but even though Jose, his brother, died in the same year, his family retained his mansion and property, including the olive grove, and it was considered the Estudillo Estate, becoming the site of many family events, and a couple of family burials, until it was sold in 1919.
-Seven years later, Adelaide, Jose's wife died in Riverside.